BUGSPRAY.COM

 So I called different exterminator.
 He laughed and said he could get rid of them.
 Well one year later he couldn’t get rid of them either.
 So I called Orkin and they said they could get rid of them after 3 months.
 I got mad and asked how because no one could.
 Well he wants to pull down all the wall panels and spray the cement and wood with Bithor charging me extra for the treatment.
 Do you have any suggestions?
 They have bombarded the exterior of my house with pesticides but I feel they are inside somewhere.

-Now if the basement remains unfinished, they’ll die when they enter.
-They can’t live or nest out in the open and they will readily run out of energy when migration.
-Their range is 5-6 feet, no more than 8-10 feet and so without finding safe shelter by then, they’ll be in peril.
+On the flip side, if you have an unfinished basement and some enter from the floor gap (where it meets the cement wall), they’ll end up dying.
+They can’t live out in the open and they will readily run out of energy when migrating to start a new family.
+Their range is 5-6 feet, no more than 8-10 feet, and so without finding safe shelter by then they’ll be in peril.
 But if the walls are covered?
 They’ll have plenty of places to live in your basement.

 So for sure, they are living inside your home and based on the information you provided, most likely thriving behind those basement walls.